kht2199/kujira-fin-market-making/README.md

 - ✅ Webpage
   - ✅ Configuration
 - ✅ Support multiple wallet
+- Support setting to change coins to be paid as fees
 - Use Database for all data
   - ✅ Save Wallet, Trading data on restart server.
   - Statistics